OCA/account-financial-reporting/mis_builder_budget/README.rst

 Known issues / Roadmap
 ======================

-* The current version of this module assumes equal start/stop dates of budget and report periods.
+* The current version of this module assumes equal start/stop dates and equal duration of budget and report periods.

 Bugs are tracked on `GitHub Issues <https://github.com/OCA/account-financial-reporting/issues>`_.